MigrantP/Wolfmoji/README.md

 # Wolfmoji
 The Long Dark is a great game.
-But it has a really bad bug on macOS where wildlife sounds do not play at all.
-You cannot hear wolves howling, bears shuffling around nearby, and other things that make the game a lot harder than it should be.
+But it had a really bad bug on macOS where wildlife sounds do not play at all.
+You could not hear wolves howling, bears shuffling around nearby, and other things that made the game a lot harder than it should have been.

-The bug has been happening since the initial Darkwalker update (version 1.86, 29 Oct 2020).
-Hinterland acknowledged the problem but has not yet fixed it (as of 24 Nov 2020).
+The bug was happening since the initial Darkwalker update (version 1.86, 29 Oct 2020) until version 1.89 (7 Dec 2020).
+The problem has now been fixed!
+If the bug ever comes back, or if it's still happening to you, Wolfmoji will still be here.

 Wolfmoji provides a visual representation of the wildlife sounds by reading the game's log file and showing emojis for the animals whenever they would make a sound, but don't because of the bug.